jay-joshy/allergyguide/content/contribute.md

 #### Medications

-- categories include: antihistamines, puffers, nasal sprays, topicals, steroids, DMARDs, biologics, eye-drops
+- categories include: antihistamines, inhalers, nasal sprays, topicals, steroids, DMARDs, biologics, eye-drops
 - monographs will be statically hosted and linked.
-Filenames formatted as: genericname_2016_1, where the year is of the last revision and the last number is if there are multiple monographs that year for that drug.
+Filenames formatted as: genericname_2016_1, where the year is of the last revision and the last number is if there are multiple monographs that year for that drug
+- see the medications.toml file for more detail

 Example: